RoTorrado/denoisify_spectral_subtraction/README.md

 5. **Listening to Results**: It allows you to listen to intermediate components (like the transient, sinusoidal, and modeled noise) as well as the final denoised output.

 The **Jupyter notebook** provides an easy-to-follow workflow for using this technique in various audio signal restoration tasks.

+If you prefer to run **Denoisify - Spectral Subtraction** directly from the command line, you can execute:

+    spectral-subtraction --help

+This will display the available options and arguments.
+The basic syntax for running the tool is:

+    spectral-subtraction [options] input_file output_file

+Both **input_file** and **output_file** must be **.wav** audio files.
+The tool supports both mono and stereo formats.

 ---